 In this section of the review, we compare the cost of a Direct Line travel insurance policy.
 How much you pay for your travel insurance policy will vary depending on the type of policy you choose, the destination and how long you are going away for.
 Your age and the number of insured people on the policy will also affect the cost.
 In the following comparison table, we compare the cost of an individual travel insurance policy to Europe for 7 nights.
-The quotes include the cost of baggage cover which is an optional extra with a single trip and annual multi-trip policy, it is included as standard with backpacker cover.
+The quotes include the cost of baggage cover which is an optional extra with a single trip and annual multi-trip policy.

 Direct Line travel insurance policy cost comparison

-(*Baggage cover is optional but included in the above quotes) Quotes correct as of 04/04/22
+(*Baggage cover is optional but is included in the above quotes) Quotes correct as of 26/06/23

 Direct Line travel insurance policy excess

-The excess payable on a Direct Line travel insurance can vary depending on what you are claiming for e.g medical expenses or baggage claims.
-Currently, the standard excess is £75 on a single trip or backpacker policy and £50 on its annual multi-trip policy.
+The excess payable on a Direct Line travel insurance can vary depending on what you are claiming for e.g. medical expenses or baggage claims.
+Currently, the standard excess is £75 on a single-trip policy and £50 on its annual multi-trip policy.